Discover the Stunning Red-Breasted Goose (ID Guide)

 Red-breasted geese face big challenges finding food.
 Changes in their winter homes have made it harder to find food.
 Farms used to be their food source, but now they’re turned into gardens.

 This change means they can’t find enough food for their long migrations.
-It could affect their survival.
+It could affect their survival and the overall population of flocks of other geese.

 Breeding and Nesting Habits